mianalysis/mia/README.md

 ------------
 Image and object analysis workflow automation tool for Fiji

+For the full documentation, please go to [mianalysis.github.io](https://mianalysis.github.io)

 Installation
 ------------
 - The latest version of the plugin can be downloaded from the [Releases](https://github.com/mianalysis/mia/releases) page.